Do Bumblebees Sting? Understanding Bumble Bee Behavior and Avoiding Stings

 Only female bumblebees, the worker bees and the queen, have stingers.
 These stingers are actually modified parts used for laying eggs.
 If a bumblebee feels her nest or herself is in danger, she might use her stinger to deliver a sting, which can be quite painful.

 One interesting difference between bumblebees and honeybees is their stinger itself.
 Honeybee stingers have barbs, which means they get stuck in the skin after a sting.
 This barbs detaches from the bee’s body along with a venom sac, causing injury to the bee and ensuring a single sting.
 Bumblebees, on the other hand, have smooth stingers.
-This allows them to withdraw their stinger without getting hurt and sting multiple times if they feel they need to protect themselves.
+This allows them to withdraw their stinger without getting hurt and stung multiple times if they feel they need to protect themselves.

 Bumblebee Sting Symptoms